GeorgeD88/Spotify-QuickSaver/README.md

     ...
 ```

-**Spotify QuickSave** gives you the option to pick between 2 different playlists to save to.
+**Spotify QuickSaver** gives you the option to pick between 2 different playlists to save to.
 When you run the app, QuickSaver will grab the playlist IDs of these 2 playlist options from `config.json` and use them whenever you save a song.
 If the playlist configuration in `config.json` is left untouched, QuickSaver will automatically create new playlists on the first run of the app and update `config.json` with the new playlist IDs.
 Once created, you can edit the names, descriptions, and images of these playlists if desired; make sure to differentiate between the main playlist and the other playlist.

 You can **optionally** set your own playlists by pressing "Share" on the playlist in Spotify and copying the link.
 It should look something like this: `https://open.spotify.com/playlist/<PLAYLIST_ID_HERE>?si=XXXXXXXXXXX`.
 Copy the playlist ID from the link and paste it in the appropriate spot in `config.json`; note which playlist you set to *main* and which playlist you set to *other*.

 ## Usage :technologist:
-The purpose of **Spotify QuickSave** is to be able to easily and quickly save the *currently playing song* to your playlist and library with the press of a button, which I like to call a *"Quicksave"*.
+The purpose of **Spotify QuickSaver** is to be able to easily and quickly save the *currently playing song* to your playlist and library with the press of a button, which I like to call a *"Quicksave"*.
 When a Quicksave is triggered, the currently playing song is liked (saved to your Spotify library) and added to the playlist specified in the config file.

 Below are all the functions of QuickSaver:
 1. **Toggle Like:** Likes/unlikes the currently playing song (in Spotify this means saving/unsaving it to your library).